rjanapa/rjanapa/Dropbox.md

 A solution to the above problem could be to use HTTP long polling.
 With long polling, the client requests information from the server with the expectation that the server may not respond immediately.
 If the server has no new data for the client when the poll is received, instead of sending an empty response, the server holds the request open and waits for response information to become available.
 Once it does have new information, the server immediately sends an HTTP/S response to the client, completing the open HTTP/S Request.
 Upon receipt of the server response, the client can immediately issue another server request for future updates.

-Based on the above considerations, one can divide our client into four parts:
+One can divide our client into four parts:

-1) <b>Internal Metadata Database:</b> Keep track of all the files, chunks, their versions, and their location in the file system.
+1) <b>Internal Metadata Database:</b> Keep track of all the files, chunks, their versions and location in the file system.

 2) <b>Chunker:</b> Split the files into smaller pieces called chunks.
 Also responsible for reconstructing a file from its chunks.
 The chunking algorithm will detect the parts of the files that have been modified by the user and only transfer those parts to the Cloud Storage; this will save bandwidth and synchronization time.